davidbrowne/dsga/README.md

 ### The next steps
 * Official single header release: ```cxcm.hxx``` has been merged into ```dsga.hxx```, but it needs some testing before we make the first official release of dsga.
 * Example projects: need small, medium, and large examples.
-The quick peek at the top of this page is a start.
+The quick peek at the top of this page is a start, as is a [more detailed generic version of the example](DETAILS.md#detailed-generic-example).

 ## Usage